Setsua/phpipam-inventory/README.md

 ![maintenance tag](images/tags.png)

 **STEP 7)** In IP address, fill a name for custom field group and if you want this group has a parent group also fill a name in parent custom field.
-Add cname, service,tag and criticality as you see fit:
+Add cname, service, tag and criticality as you see fit:

 ![Custom fields](images/ip-address.png)